top of page

 Parental Leave

-Regarding parental leave, the Contract reflects the provisions of Legislative Decree No. 105/2022 “Implementation of Directive (EU) 2019/1158 of the European Parliament and of the Council of June 20, 2019, on work-life balance for parents and carers and repealing Council Directive 2010/18/EU”, incorporating the recent regulatory changes of Article 34 of Legislative Decree 151/2001 regarding parental leave and thus adapting the contractual provisions both in relation to the duration of the leave and to the amount of the allowance due.
+Regarding parental leave, the Agreement reflects the provisions of Legislative Decree No. 105/2022, “Implementation of Directive (EU) 2019/1158 of the European Parliament and of the Council of 20 June 2019 on work-life balance for parents and carers and repealing Council Directive 2010/18/EU,” incorporating recent regulatory amendments to Article 34 of Legislative Decree 151/2001 concerning parental leave and thus adapting the contractual provisions both in relation to the duration of the leave and the amount of the corresponding allowance.

-The same contractual provision has also introduced a further specification referring to the impact of individual institutions during the use of parental leave.
-In particular, it has provided that periods of parental leave are counted in seniority of service and do not entail a reduction of holidays, rest periods (ROL or ex-holidays), additional monthly payments with the exception of accessory emoluments connected to actual presence in service.
+Furthermore, the same contractual provision has introduced an additional specification regarding the impact of individual entitlements during the enjoyment of parental leave.
+Specifically, it stipulates that periods of parental leave are counted towards seniority of service and do not entail a reduction in holidays, rest periods (ROL or former public holidays), or additional monthly payments, with the exception of ancillary emoluments linked to actual presence at work.

-Lastly, the notice period within which the worker is required to notify the employer of the request for parental leave has been reduced to 5 days (previously it was 15 days).
+Finally, the notice period within which the employee must notify the employer of a parental leave request has been reduced to 5 days (previously 15 days).

-As per Article 24 of Legislative Decree No. 80 of June 15, 2015, female workers included in protection programs related to gender-based violence, duly certified by the social services of their municipality of residence, by anti-violence centers, or by shelters, are entitled to abstain from work for a maximum period of 90 working days.
+As stipulated by Article 24 of Legislative Decree No. 80 of June 15, 2015, female workers participating in gender-based violence protection programs, duly certified by the social services of their municipality of residence, anti-violence centers, or shelter homes, are granted the right to abstain from work for a maximum period of 90 working days.

-To exercise this right, the worker, except in cases of objective impossibility, is required to notify the employer with a notice period of at least seven days and to produce certification attesting to their inclusion in the programs in question.
+For the exercise of this right, the female worker, except in cases of objective impossibility, is required both to provide the employer with a notice period of no less than seven days and to produce certification attesting to her inclusion in the aforementioned programs.

-During the leave period, the worker is entitled to an allowance corresponding to their last salary, which is advanced by the employer and offset against contributions due to INPS (National Social Security Institute) using the same procedures as for maternity benefits.
+During the leave period, the female worker is entitled to an allowance corresponding to her last remuneration, which is advanced by the employer and offset against contributions due to INPS, following the same procedures as those stipulated for maternity economic benefits.

-The leave can be used on an hourly or daily basis within a three-year period.
-The worker can choose between daily and hourly use, provided that the hourly use is allowed up to half of the average daily hours of the month immediately preceding the start of the leave.
+The leave may be taken on an hourly or daily basis within a three-year timeframe.
+The female worker may choose between daily and hourly utilization, provided that hourly utilization is permitted up to half of the average daily working hours of the month immediately preceding the commencement of the leave.

-Regarding part-time contracts, it has been established that, starting from January 1, 2025, the compensation to be recognized to the worker for the inclusion of the flexible clause in the individual employment contract will increase from 120 to 155 euros per year, non-cumulative, to be paid in monthly installments.
+Regarding part-time contracts, it has been established that, effective January 1, 2025, the allowance to be granted to the employee for the inclusion of the flexible clause in the individual employment contract increases from 120 to 155 euros annually, non-cumulative, to be paid in monthly installments.

-For all the latest updates, please refer to the National Collective Labor Agreement, which can be viewed in the attachments below:
+For all updates, please refer to the National Collective Bargaining Agreement, available in the attachments below:

 Confcommercio Draft Agreement 22.03.2024: